Panic flushes through your arms.

 - Clearly define your UVP in a way that speaks to your target audience.
 Identify their stage of awareness and work to bring them to the next one.

-- Use an instant clarity headline on your homepage and every landing page.
+- Use an instant-clarity headline on your homepage and every landing page.
 If a prospect can’t understand it within six seconds, they’re gone.

 - Focus on tangible benefits over technical features.
-This doesn’t mean dumbing down, it means hitting the reader with powerful and specific reasons why your service will make their life easier.
+This doesn’t mean dumbing down – it means hitting the reader with powerful and specific reasons why your service will make their life easier.

-Write for humans, not SERPs
+Write for humans, not SERPs.

-When did you last read a webpage, word-for-word, from top to bottom, the first time you came across it?
+When did you last read a web page word for word, from top to bottom, the first time you came across it?

-If this sounds familiar, all power to you.
+If this sounds familiar, more power to you.
 But the majority of readers skim, skip, jump up and down the page, scroll to the end and start there… you name it, someone’s doing it.

 So your copy needs to be friendly to all kinds of readers.